Giuseppe Sotgiu: The Montesi case

 Piero Piccioni was also later implicated by Silvano Muto, editor of the periodical Attualità, with much more serious and detailed accusations.
-Sotgiu entered the fray to defend Muto in the defamation trial brought against the him in March 1954, but this time he took a much less accommodating approach; with furious speeches, a champion of morality, he invented a term that would become popular in the legal chronicles: "capocottari," to refer to those who frequented the shady circles of the Capocotta estate, where – according to his client – the Montesi crime had been committed.
+Sotgiu entered the fray to defend Muto in the defamation trial brought against him in March 1954, but this time he took a much less accommodating approach; with furious speeches, a champion of morality, he invented a term that would become popular in the legal chronicles: "capocottari," to refer to those who frequented the shady circles of the Capocotta estate, where – according to his client – the Montesi crime had been committed.

 While Sotgiu was thundering against vice, the Roman police headquarters was investigating another mysterious death, on March 23, 1954, of a certain "Pupa" Montorsi, an entertainer in a Roman brothel.
 The investigations established that among the frequenters of this brothel was Sotgiu himself, in the company of his wife.
 It also emerged that the lawyer's wife was in the habit of entertaining herself with a handsome underage young man, who on other occasions "performed" with Montorsi herself, while Sotgiu watched.
 It was a scandal within the scandal.
 Subsequently, the gigolo gave an interview to a popular weekly, in which he confessed to having taken part in numerous meetings of this type, accepted in exchange for a promise of work.

 The couple were reported for "incitement to prostitution and aiding and abetting".
 Sotgiu was obliged to resign from all the offices he held, including his position as president of the province of Rome.
 He was also suspended by the Communist Party.
 Despite his acquittal two years later, to also interrupt his professional career for some years.